Guidance and Protocols from the BHUMC Re-opening Task Force

-The pastors have convened a team of leaders to address the steps needed toward re-opening the building for meetings and gatherings, and eventually, when safe, for worship.
+The pastors have convened a team of leaders to address the steps needed toward re-opening the building for meetings and gatherings.
 This task force is meeting regularly, and carefully studying recommendations and practices from our denominational authorities, as well as from county and state health agencies.

 The team affirms that the life of this church has been accessible and responsive during this pandemic, with worship, study, prayer and fellowship continuing and growing.
 We are grateful that congregation members are reaching out to care for one another in many ways.

 The team intends our building to be truly a sanctuary, a place where soul and body are respected, nurtured, and kept safe.
 Therefore, in order to guard the health of church staff and church members, the re-opening task force has put in place some protocols for use of the building.
 Thank you for your cooperation.
 Let us work together to remain welcoming and supportive to one another while guarding the health of all.

 March 5, 2022 - Masks are OPTIONAL As of March 3, the ReOpening team recommends that masks be optional in the building, for preschool, Sunday School, group meetings, staff offices, and worship.
 There is one EXCEPTION for the time being: we request people bring and put on a mask, if they wish to sing.
 The team will re-evaluate this exception in the upcoming weeks until we see that transmission rates continue to improve, according to the data sources that we consistently use.
 In addition: Group gatherings may include food (BUT, we are not yet at the point of serving meals or gathering the public for food-related events.)